 The Saffir-Simpson hurricane wind scale (SSHWS) is a 1 to 5 rating based on a hurricane’s sustained wind speed.
 The Weather Channel meteorologist Mark Elliot prepared a video titled “Why Hurricane Categories Make a Difference” and explained what each category means.

-Earth is still the only planet we know where water can exist in liquid form on the surface and the water is vital for all known lifeforms.
-Rain brings life: it is a major component of the water cycle (also known as the hydrologic cycle, the continuous movement of water on, above and below the …
+Earth is still the only planet we know where water can exist in liquid form on the surface and water is vital for all known life forms.
+Rain brings life: it is a major component of the water cycle (the continuous movement of water on, above, and below the surface of the Earth) and is …

-While the New York City suffers the coldest Valentine’s Day in 100 years, as East Coast is hit with a record-low wind chill of -36 °F (-37.77 °C), the Whiteface Mountain reached -114 °F (-81.11 °C) wind chill at its summit.
+While New York City suffers the coldest Valentine’s Day in 100 years, as East Coast is hit with a record-low wind chill of -36 °F (-37.77 °C), Whiteface Mountain reached -114 °F (-81.11 °C) wind chill at its summit.
 And it was even colder than the windchill in Antarctica.
-With an elevation of …
+With an elevation of 1,483 meters …

 Our planet is getting warmer every year, and the horrible fact is, global warming is accelerating.
 As a natural result, the glaciers are melting at an increasing speed.
+What if all the Earth’s ice melted?
 Almost 10% of the world’s land surface is currently covered with glaciers, mostly in places like Greenland and Antarctica.
-The amount of water locked up in ice …
+The …

 Hottest and Coldest places on Earth